obruendl/vitis_vc/README.md

 ## Intro

-For my teaching at FHNW, I checked if it is possible to version-control Vitis projects without manually writing TCL scripts.
-This might or might not be useful for Enclustra - I decided to share the knowledge anyways.
+I checked if it is possible to version-control Vitis projects without manually writing TCL scripts.

-At FHNW the main motivation is that I do not want to teach students TCL plus all the vitis commands before they can work with GIT for their projects.
-Similar topics may apply to DS customers.
-I remember a case where PSTU had to update the TCL scripts whenever the custoemr sent us a new version of the project, which often contained changes in the BSP settings.
+The main motivation is that not everybody (especially sporadic AMD/Xilinx users) wants to learn TCL plus all the vitis commands before they can work with GIT for their projects.

 **Note:** The example is targeting Vitis 2023.1.
-It does not match the **new* Vitis (2023.2 and newer).
+It does not match the *new* Vitis (2023.2 and newer).
 The old GUI can still be used in 2023.2 by starting vitis as showne below:
 ```
 vitis -classic
 ```